 Running generates significant body heat, and the scrotal area is not exempt.
 Studies have shown that scrotal temperature rises during endurance exercise, and this rise is sustained for as long as activity continues.
 For runners training for an hour or more, this chronic heat exposure can be relevant:

-• The testes require temperatures 2-4°C below core body temperature for optimal spermatogenesis
+The testes require temperatures 2–4°C below core body temperature for optimal sperm production

-• Varicocele already impairs the normal counter-current cooling mechanism
+Varicocele already impairs the body's natural cooling system for the testicles

 This cumulative thermal effect has more relevance for fertility than for immediate symptoms, but it's worth understanding if you're a high-volume runner with fertility concerns.